deathandmayhem/jolly-roger/README.md

 created.
 (This helps with, e.g., permissions issues with manually created documents).

-In order to access the Google APIs, you first need to create a Google OAuth client ID.
-From the [Google Developer Credentials Console][google-developer-credentials], create a new OAuth Client ID.
-If you're developing locally (via localhost), choose "Other";
+In order to access the Google APIs, you first need to enable support for the Google Drive APIs from the [Google Developer Console][google-developer-drive] (click the "Enable" button near the top).
+Then you'll need to create a Google OAuth client ID.
+From the
-otherwise, choose "Web application".
+[Google Developer Credentials Console][google-developer-credentials], create a new OAuth Client ID.
+If you're developing locally (via localhost), choose "Other"; otherwise, choose "Web application".
 Once you have the client ID, store it in the Meteor shell by running:

 ```js
 > ServiceConfiguration.configurations.upsert({service: 'google'}, {